 It is impossible to tell who the very first person to eat an avocado may have been.
 As they are known to have been a part of the Mesoamerican culture for at least 10,000 years prior, there is no written record of the first person’s discovery and eating of avocado.
 Still, the fruit bore with it a lot of cultural significance, easily making it one of the most significant ethnobotanicals in the region.

-The first modern written account of the avocado is in 1518 when conquistadors first tried the fruit.
+The first modern, documented account of the avocado is in 1518 when conquistadors first tried the fruit.
 (1) Avocados were given as a gift to the conquistadors upon their arrival.
+The report was sent back to England, becoming one of the first accounts of the English having heard about the food.

 In the centre of the fruit is a seed like a peeled chestnut, and between this and the rind is the part which is eaten, which is abundant, and a paste similar to butter and of very good taste,